jd-boyd/sexpdata/README.rst

 S-expression parser for Python
 ==============================

 `sexpdata` is a simple S-expression parser/serializer.
-It has a simple `load` and `dump` functions like `pickle`, `json` or `PyYAML` module.
+It has simple `load` and `dump` functions like `pickle`, `json` or `PyYAML` module.